-The Government's Review of Electricity Market Arrangements ('REMA') continues, with a second round of consultation expected shortly.
+The Manager, alongside industry and the Government has been actively engaged in the Review of Electricity Market Arrangements ('REMA') consultation.
 The aim of REMA is to accommodate a higher proportion of renewable generation and storage on the electricity network in line with the UK's target to decarbonise the electricity sector by 2035.
-The ultimate market design is thus expected to be supportive for the Company's asset and for further investment opportunities.
+The ultimate market design is thus expected to be supportive for the Company's portfolio and for further investment opportunities.

 Two other key macro themes during the year were high inflation and rising interest rates.
-Discount rates have been increased reflecting higher interest rates.
-However, the effect of the increased discount rate has been more than offset by increased inflation given the index linked nature of the portfolio cash flows.
+In line with the higher interest rate environment, discount rates have been increased.

-In general, the outlook for the Company is very encouraging, with proven operational and financial performance from Speyside.
+In general, the operational and financial outlook for the Company is encouraging.